awsdocs/amazon-sagemaker-developer-guide/doc_source/ex1-train-model.md

    )
    ```
 **Tip**
 You can also tune the hyperparameters using the SageMaker hyperparameter optimization feature\.
-For more information, see [Perform Automatic Model Tuning](automatic-model-tuning.md)\.
+For more information, see [Perform Automatic Model Tuning with SageMaker](automatic-model-tuning.md)\.

 1. Use the `TrainingInput` class to configure a data input flow for training\.
 The following example code shows how to configure `TrainingInput` objects to use the training and validation datasets you uploaded to Amazon S3 in the [Split the Dataset into Train, Validation, and Test Datasets](ex1-preprocess-data.md#ex1-preprocess-data-transform) section\.